-Top 5 Best Practices for a Secure Backup and Recovery Strategy
+5 Essential Practices for Secure Cloud Backup & Recovery

-While a backup process is necessary for any business, utilizing the right strategy for your business will ensure business continuity.
+While a backup solutions are necessary for any business, utilizing the right strategy for your business will ensure business continuity.
 There are tell-tale signs that your backup strategy is the most secure and effective for your business.
-If you dedicate time to create a good backup plan and optimize it, your business will operate efficiently with the confidence that your data is safe.
+But taking the time to create a solid backup plan and optimize it for success is the challenge.
+We've simplified the process by giving you 5 best practices that make sure you backup and disaster recovery plan is the best it can be.

 What is data recovery?